-his tutorial uses the commands parameters and values explained in the PluginLIST documentation on this website an will guide you through the process of creating a simple table to display tracker data in very small steps.
+This tutorial uses the commands parameters and values explained in the PluginLIST documentation on this website and will guide you through the process of creating a simple table to display tracker data in very small steps.

 The structure for the steps is as following:

-- $\boldsymbol{\cdot}$ first use a descriptive heading and optional description - $\boldsymbol{\cdot}$ second show the code - \cdot third explain "what we did" with the code - $\boldsymbol{\cdot}$ fourth explain the "result" of what we did with the code. - \cdot optionally, where it makes sense, the fifth part is a demo display
+- first use a descriptive heading and optional description - · second show the code - third explain "what we did" with the code - fourth explain the "result" of what we did with the code.